dealhouse/Woodland-Conservation-SMB/README.md

 - PostgreSQL with the PostGIS extension
 - Python 3.10+ with virtualenv
 - GDAL + GEOS (for GeoDjango)

+Scripts:

+- If you have installation rights, and are on macOs or Linux, the scripts will install these automatically.
+- If the scripts are run, edit the .env file as needed.
+- You will be prompted to create an admin for Wagtail, and to enter a username, email and password.
+These will be used to log into the admin portal later.
+This will be hosted on http://localhost:8001/cms, and you will enter the details on http://localhost:8001/cms/login

 We provide OS-specific setup scripts that: